 Four additional credits in psychology are required, and these credits may be from another survey course, seminar course, or one of the following courses:

+- PSY 110 Race in America, 2 credits

-- EDUC 225 and KIN 371 will also count toward the major. - PSY 235 does not count toward the major.
+- EDUC 225/226, 4 credits and KIN 371, 3 credits, will also count toward the major.

+- PSY 235 does not count toward the major.

 Perspective Taking